← Back to Coaching

 Credentials: CFL3, Precision Nutrition Level 2 (PNL2).

-Specialty: Group classes, beginner PT, nutrition coaching, postpartum return, body recomp.
-I run the front-of-house side of the gym, the new member intros, and the nutrition coaching engagements.
-Most members starting from scratch work with me for the first 3 to 6 months.
+Specialty: group classes, beginner PT, nutrition coaching, postpartum return, body recomp.
+I run the front-of-house side of the gym, the new-member intros, and our nutrition coaching engagements.
+Most members starting from scratch work with me for their first three to six months.
+When Sofi came back to training after having her baby, we started slow and rebuilt her core and her confidence before she touched a barbell again.
+That is the kind of return I love coaching.

-That is the full credentialed roster.
-When you walk into Persistence, one of these four coaches is on the floor.
+That is the credentialed roster.
+When you walk into Persistence, one of these coaches is on the floor, at a ratio of roughly one coach to twelve athletes.
 There are no contractor coaches and no "trainer of the day" rotation.
-The same coach you start with stays with you.
+The coach you start with is the coach who stays with you.

 How we match trainer to client at Persistence Athletics